CrossCopy/tauri-plugin-clipboard/README.md

 ### Files

-CLipboard Files has the following APIs, check the source code for more details ([./webview-src/api.ts](./webview-src/api.ts)).
+Clipboard Files has the following APIs, check the source code for more details ([./webview-src/api.ts](./webview-src/api.ts)).

 1. `writeFilesURIs`
    1. On Linux and MacOS, the URIs should start with `files://`.
 Otherwise the code will throw an error.
 See the docstring in the source code for more details ([./src/lib.rs](./src/lib.rs)).